 October 13, 2021

 Come visit Lancaster County, Amish Country, and discover all the wonderful things to do here in our free Vacation Guide!
 At The Historic Smithton Inn, we want you to have the best visit possible.
 That’s why we offer our guide completely free to you!
-Download it today!
+Check it out today!

 Lititz, PA, is known as “America’s coolest small town” among Amish towns in PA.
-Attractions, shopping, and dining are all available in Lititz, including the Julius Sturgis Pretzel Bakery on Maine Street.
+Attractions, shopping, and dining are all available in Lititz, including the Julius Sturgis Pretzel Bakery on Main Street.
 Tour the original pretzel bakery and get a soft pretzel twisting lesson before enjoying some salty treats.
-For some sweet to balance the salty, tour the five-story Wilbur Chocolate Museum & Factory.
-This landmark was originally built in 1913 and now features a chocolate museum!
+For some sweet to balance the salty, visit the Wilbur Chocolate Shop, Sugar Whipped Cupcake Shop and Sweet Legacy.
 The Lititz Springs Park is another favorite location, with beautiful water features, outdoor concerts, art shows, and some friendly ducks.

 For some tastes of the Amish experience, a trip to Lancaster is in order.
 Lancaster is one of the most well-known Amish towns in PA.
-Many Amish communities live outside of the main town and continue to make a living by farming the lands that their ancestors inherited.
+Many Amish communities live outside of the main downtown and continue to make a living by farming the Amish Country lands that their ancestors inherited.
 Learn about Amish life and take a tour of actual homes and farmlands with The Amish Experience.
 You will board a shuttle that will take you down country lanes to operating Amish communities.
 Then, you will soak up some history while engaging with Amish culture and people.
-To wrap up the tour, dine on Pennsylvania Dutch homestyle cooking from farm to table at Plain & Fancy.
+To wrap up the tour, dine on Pennsylvania Dutch / Amish Country homestyle cooking from farm to table at Miller’s Smorgasbord.

 Another of the Amish towns in PA worth visiting is Strasburg.
 Here, you can step back in time and experience the life and history of the Amish community at The Amish Village.
 You can also visit the Railroad Museum of Pennsylvania or Strasburg Rail Road to learn about another type of history in the area.
 Ed’s Buggy Rides is another authentic area attraction.
 Take a three-mile tour through historic Amish farmlands in an open or closed carriage.